Pocomoke River

 The Pocomoke River stretches approximately 66 mi from southern Delaware through southeastern Maryland in the United States.
-At its mouth, the river is essentially an arm of Chesapeake Bay, whereas the upper river flows through a series of relatively inaccessible wetlands called the Great Cypress Swamp, largely populated by Loblolly Pine, Red Maple and Bald Cypress.
-The river is the easternmost river that flows into Chesapeake Bay.
+At its mouth, the river is essentially an arm of the Chesapeake Bay, whereas the upper river flows through a series of relatively inaccessible wetlands called the Great Cypress Swamp, largely populated by Loblolly Pine, Red Maple and Bald Cypress.
+The river is the easternmost river that flows into the Chesapeake Bay.

 "Pocomoke" /ˈpoʊkoʊ-moʊk/, though traditionally interpreted as "dark (or black) water" by local residents, is now agreed by scholars of the Algonquian languages to be derived from the words for "broken (or pierced) ground."

 Description

 It rises in several forks in the Great Cypress Swamp in southern Sussex County, Delaware.
 From there, it flows south into Maryland, forming the boundary between Wicomico and Worcester counties and flowing through the swamps that are named for the river.
 At Porter's Crossing it turns southwest, broadening into a slow meandering river, flowing past the town of Snow Hill, and then through the Pocomoke River State Forest and past Pocomoke River State Park.
 It then flows past Pocomoke City, and enters Pocomoke Sound on the Chesapeake Bay on the state line between Maryland and Virginia.

 It receives Nassawango Creek from the northwest approximately 1 mile (1.6 km) southwest of Snow Hill.
 It receives Dividing Creek from the north approximately 1 mile northeast of Pocomoke City.

 The Pocomoke River is designated as a "Scenic" river by the State of Maryland.